astromosk/imred/README.md

-This repository contains a number of scripts for processing fits data from a few telescope-instrument combinations.
+Scripts for image reductions of fits data from a few telescope-instrument combinations.

 Processing steps include trimming images, bias correction, and flat fielding.